 If you are in your 20s or early 30s, chances are you haven’t given much thought to what would happen if you suddenly couldn’t work due to illness or injury.
 If you’re like most people, you probably wouldn’t be able to continue making your mortgage or rent payments, buy groceries or pay your other bills for very long.

 Far too many people would be in serious financial peril if they were suddenly unable to work.
 According to a 2016 report from the Federal Reserve Board, 46 percent of American consumers report that, in an emergency, they would not be able to come up with $400 without borrowing or selling something.

 You might be thinking: “Yeah, but the chances of that happening to me are slim, right?”
 Think again.
 According to the Social Security Administration, one in four of today’s 20-year-olds will become disabled before retirement age.
-Those odds are reason enough to take action, yet a 2012 survey from LearnVest found that only 35 percent of consumers between the ages of 21 and 40 have disability insurance, either because they believe it’s not worth the cost or believe they work in a low-risk job.

 It may be true that office workers are less prone to musculoskeletal injuries than, say, someone who moves furniture for a living.
 But there are many injuries and illnesses that don’t care what you do for a living, like heart disease or cancer — the second and third most common cause of disability claims.

-and other musculoskeletal problems
+Arthritis and other musculoskeletal problems

 You purchase auto insurance to protect your car and homeowners insurance to protect your house but the ability to earn a living is the largest asset for most people.
-Disability insurance helps protects your paycheck.
+Disability insurance helps protect your paycheck.
 It allows people who are unable to work for an extended period to continue receiving an income and help make ends meet until they can return to work or start receiving retirement benefits.

 What does disability insurance cover?